 - Susan Misra: Susan Misra has over 15 years of experience in strengthening nonprofits and their board-staff leadership.
 She has worked with over 150 nonprofit organizations on strategy, leadership development, and financial sustainability and particularly specializes in aligning an organization’s internal operations with its social justice values through inclusive, participatory, and analytically rigorous processes.
 For this work, she has conducted numerous organizational assessments and helped organizations develop capacity-building plans, strategic plans, and business plans.
 She has coached board-staff leadership teams on implementing their plans, restructuring their organizations, and managing organizational change and conflict.

-[January 9, 2019] Synergizing Nonviolent Action and Peacebuilding to Strengthen Movements and Advance a Just Peace
+[February 13, 2019 (rescheduled from original January 9th date due to USG shutdown)] Synergizing Nonviolent Action and Peacebuilding to Strengthen Movements and Advance a Just Peace

 The Synergizing Nonviolent Action and Peacebuilding (SNAP) guide provides a strategic framework for activists, peacebuilders, and organizers working to transform violent conflict and advance a just peace.
 In this webinar, we will demonstrate how nonviolent action and peacebuilding approaches can be used together synergistically to mobilize communities, address power imbalances and conflict drivers, and support inclusive, participatory peace processes.
 The guide presents a series of strategic and tactical tools and approaches that can be used to effectively inform movement and peace process strategy, and purposefully advance the work of organizers, activists, mediators, negotiators, and peacebuilders.